ied206/Joveler.FileMagician/Joveler.FileMagician/NUGET_README.md

 Magic database must be loaded first after creating a `Magic` instance unless you loaded it with `Magic.Open()`.

-- `LoadMagicFile()` supports both compiled magic database and the source of the magic database.
+- `LoadMagicFile()` supports both a compiled magic database and a database source.
-- `LoadMagicBuffer()` supports only compiled magic databases.
+- `LoadMagicBuffer()` supports only a compiled magic database.

 ```csharp
 void LoadMagicFile(string magicFile);